Background

 The project was recognized as the Winning Project of 2025, showing that a short behavioral intervention can lead to real diet changes and real impact.

-Gamification was highly effective!
-The leaderboard, rewards, and playful elements drove engagement.
+Gamification is highly effective!
+The leaderboard, rewards, progress tracking, and playful animations drove engagement throughout the week.

 Small interventions added up.
 Even a short challenge like this was enough to spark longer-term behavior change for some participants.